Brendan Rodgers Preview, Player Props: Rockies vs. Blue Jays

 Brendan Rodgers At The Plate

-- Rodgers is hitting .205 with four doubles, a triple and four walks.
+- Rodgers is batting .198 with four doubles, a triple and five walks.

-- In 52.4% of his 21 games this season, Rodgers has picked up at least one hit.
-He's also had five multi-hit games.
+- He has not gone deep in his 22 games this year.

-- In 28.6% of his games this year, Rodgers has driven in at least one run.
-In three of those games (14.3%) he recorded two or more RBI, while accounting for three or more of his team's runs in one contest.
+- Rodgers has had at least one RBI in 27.3% of his games this year (six of 22), with more than one RBI three times (13.6%).
+He has also accounted for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.